mhoffman/kmos/doc/source/tutorials/index.rst

                          representation="Atoms('CO',[[0,0,0],[0,0,1.2]])"))

-where the string passed as `representation` is a string representing a CO molecule which can be evaluated in
+where the string passed as `representation` is a string representing a CO molecule which can be evaluated in ASE namespace.
+Note that whichever species you add first is the default species with which all sites in the system will be initialized.

 Once you have all species declared is a good time to think about the geometry.